houchj/kubetest/README.md

 Fancy docker commands:

-docker run -it --entrypoint=bash [image url.]  # redefines the entry point of a image and run the bash in it to check the files inside it.
+docker run -it --entrypoint=bash [image url.]  # redefines the entry point of a image and run the bash in it to check the files inside it.</br> docker container run --name my_nginx -d -p 8080:80 nginx    # maps container port to localhost port

 For kubernetes command test